averageflow/joes-warehouse/README.md

 A simple pagination system was added to the GET calls and works by using URL parameters, e.g. `http://localhost:7000/api/products?limit=100&offset=0`.
 The default pagination limit if not specified is 100 items.
 The default pagination limit for the frontend is 500 items.

-The code has been written in an attempt to achieve as clean code as possible, in a testable manner, with some dependency injection of key components and with simplicity in mind, with no global state.
+The code has been written in an attempt to achieve as clean code as possible, with dependency injection of key components and with simplicity in mind, with no global state.

 ## Tech Stack
 This project was built using: